cpliakas/composer-manager-docs/README.md

 https://drupal.org/comment/8528371#comment-8528371.
 The discussion afterwards provides the barriers and rationale that guided the current solution.

-*NOTE:* You do ONLY have to take the actions above when requiring the full Guzzle, Symfony, or Zend Framework packages and NOT when requiring their components e.g. `guzzle/service`, `symfony/filesystem`, etc.
+*NOTE:* You ONLY have to take the actions above when requiring the full Guzzle, Symfony, or Zend Framework packages and NOT when requiring their components e.g. `guzzle/service`, `symfony/filesystem`, etc.